apalache-mc/apalache/docs/manual.md

 times, that is, four times.
 On the default branch, Apalache places `UNFOLD_DEFAULT_SUM`, that is, 0.

-The model checker, as part of its preprocessing, inlines all operators with positive arity.
-As this would clearly not work in the presence of recursion, we instead opt to unfold recursive operators to a certain depth.
-If you wish to define and use recursive operators or functions you must add the following:

 ### 9.2.
 Recursive functions

 Recursive functions are not supported yet.
 We do not have an idea of how encode